Koredotcom/docs/docs/xo/automation/testing/regression-testing/conversation-testing/create-a-test-suite.md

 3. You can drag and drop a predefined JSON file in the **Upload** pop-up or select the file in the local directory using the **browse** option.
 <img src="../images/ct-create-test-suite-create-upload-file.png" alt="Browse for the JSON file" title="Browse for the JSON file" style="border: 1px solid gray;"/>

-!!! note
-        Only JSON files can be uploaded.
+**Note:** Only JSON files can be uploaded.
 The maximum file size allowed for upload is 2MB.
 You can also download a sample JSON file by clicking the Download JSON Sample button.

 If there is an error during upload due to any limitation set on the platform, an error is displayed as follows.
 <img src="../images/ct-create-test-suite-file-error.png" alt="JSON file upload error" title="JSON file upload error" style="border: 1px solid gray;"/>